ucsb-cs8/w20/_lab/lab03.md

 * Using conditionals and nested control statements
 * Using `while` loops to iterate through list and string indexes

+Because we want to make sure you understand the structure and the elements of the loops, throughout this lab you should use **only `while` loops** and direct comparisons (e.g., using `==`), if you want to receive full credit for this lab (no other loops or `in` operator).

 # Instructions